 This 9 grid is based on the original paper from 1985, Principles and Dynamics of Matching Role to Situation.
-Douglas P. Champion, David H. Kiel and Jean A. McLendon.
-This one has also been modified to better fit our way of working today when our stances may vary all the way from visionary Agile leaders to hands on experts.
+Douglas P. Champion, David H. Kiel, and Jean A. McLendon.
+This one has also been modified to better fit our way of working today when our stances may vary all the way from visionary Agile leaders to hands-on experts.

 Levels of Agile Coaching

 This is a description of how we work at different levels in the organization.
-When we combine our efforts and also work as a team in parallell – thats when we can get great results moving forward changing the culture.
-The most important for all organizations who wants to become Agile is to get leadership across the organization onboard and to support the Agile teams to become high performing by removing hinders continuously, this is often the focus for Enterprise Agile Coaches.
+When we combine our efforts and also work as a team in parallel – that’s when we can get great results moving forward changing the culture.
+The most important for all organizations who want to become Agile is to get leadership across the organization on-board and to support the Agile teams to become high performing by removing hinders continuously, this is often the focus for Enterprise Agile Coaches.
 Also enabling Business Agility by transforming functions such as finance and HR to support Agility – strategic process improvement and leading the Agile Coaches group.
 Agile coaches on team-level work with building high performing teams as well as supporting needs in between teams in organizations with several teams.
 Team facilitators handle the facilitation of the team ceremonies.
 This is also originally a model from Lyssa Adkins and Michael Spayd that we have altered too and added the strategic level.

 The Agile Coaches Group

-The group of Agile Coaches work individually in their roles within different areas, but also together as a team with shared goals to take a organizational and long term strategic responsibility for improvements.
+The group of Agile Coaches work individually in their roles within different areas, but also together as a team with shared goals to take an organizational and long term strategic responsibility for improvements.
 The group is named differently in different frameworks, but the purpose is always the same; to work strategic and operational with process improvements and do coaching, training and mentoring.